 Natural statins are dietary supplements that are considered helpful in lowering your cholesterol.
-There is some evidence that the following are effective when it comes to reducing cholesterol levels.
+There’s some evidence that the following are effective when it comes to reducing cholesterol levels.

 Red yeast rice is a product of the yeast that grows on rice.
 In parts of Asia, it’s a common component of people’s diets.
 As a supplement, it’s used to treat a variety of medical conditions, including high cholesterol, diarrhea, and heartburn.

 The active ingredient in red yeast rice is a compound called monacolins, which blocks the production of cholesterol.
-This is also an ingredient found in the statins lovastatin and mevinolin.
-According to Mayo Clinic, using red yeast rice may reduce LDL cholesterol by 10 to 33 percent.
+This is also an ingredient found in the statin lovastatin.
+According to the Mayo Clinic, using red yeast rice can also reduce your total blood cholesterol and triglyceride levels.

 Psyllium is an herb that’s often used to treat constipation because it contains large amounts of fiber.
-For example, it’s found in products like Metamucil.
+It’s found in products like Metamucil.

 The seed and husk are the parts of the plant used for medical purposes.
-Sold in powder form, it can be added to foods or mixed with water.
-Daily doses of 10 to 12 grams are recommended for lowering LDL cholesterol.
-There is also some evidence that taking blond psyllium by mouth is effective for lowering cholesterol in people with high cholesterol.
+Psyllium is sold in powder form.
+It can be added to your foods or mixed with water.
+Daily doses of 10 to 12 grams are recommended for lowering your LDL cholesterol.

 Fenugreek is a plant that grows in parts of Europe and western Asia.
-Its small brown seeds have a long history of being used to help different medical conditions, including high cholesterol.
+Its small brown seeds have a long history of being used to help different medical conditions.
+According to a

 Even if you’re taking a medication, you should still practice healthy habits.
 Making the right dietary changes and getting enough regular exercise are effective at helping you reduce cholesterol levels.